-All restrictions can be removed when drought triggers have moved out of level 2.
+NEUB restrictions will be lifted once the drought triggers have moved out of Level 3 and all restrictions will be removed when drought triggers have moved out of level 2.
 The lifting of the ban will first require notice in relation to the lifting of prohibitions to be published on the company website and in two local newspapers.
 Unlike the imposition of restrictions however, there is no such lead in time necessary; restrictions will be revoked instantly after the notice is given.